AckerlyXu/heima/articles/service-fabric/service-fabric-visualizing-your-cluster.md

 ## Connect to Service Fabric Explorer

-If you have followed the instructions to [prepare your development environment](/documentation/articles/service-fabric-get-started/), you can launch Service Fabric Explorer on your local cluster by navigating to http://localhost:19080/Explorer.
+If you have followed the instructions to [prepare your development environment](./service-fabric-get-started.md), you can launch Service Fabric Explorer on your local cluster by navigating to http://localhost:19080/Explorer.

+>[!NOTE]
->[AZURE.NOTE] If you are using Internet Explorer with Service Fabric Explorer to manage a remote cluster, you need to configure some Internet Explorer settings.
+> If you are using Internet Explorer with Service Fabric Explorer to manage a remote cluster, you need to configure some Internet Explorer settings.
 To ensure that all information loads correctly, go to **Tools** > **Compatibility View Settings** and uncheck **Display intranet sites in Compatibility View**.

 ## Understand the Service Fabric Explorer layout
 You can navigate through Service Fabric Explorer by using the tree on the left.
 At the root of the tree, the cluster dashboard provides an overview of your cluster, including a summary of application and node health.